fuzzylogicxx/fuzzylogic/posts/fuzzy-logic-laurence-hughes-feb-23-clyde-built-radio.md

 {% endif %}

-It was lovely to spin records on a Sunday morning, and it felt appropriate to start mellow with some atmospheric solo piano and Steve Reich-like vibes.
+It was lovely to spin records on a Sunday morning, and I started suitably mellow with some atmospheric solo piano from Detroit’s Ian Finklestein flowing into a modern take on Steve Reich from Bitchin Bajas.
 From there I moved into some hazy electronics, added a dash of 80s boogie then landed on house music royalty with sounds from Abacus and Larry Heard.

 You can [listen to the show](https://soundcloud.com/clydebuiltradio/fuzzy-logic-w-laurence-hughes) on demand.